microsoft/finops-toolkit/docs/_docs/framework/capabilities/quantify/planning.md

   - Security and Compliance
   - Elasticity (managed, maintain, pay for cloud)
   - Capacity optimization

-Defining the above-mentioned aspects for the workload enables cross collaboration and provides clear expectations between leadership, finance, engineering, FinOps, and product teams.
+- Familiarize yourself with [how you’re charged for the services you use](https://azure.microsoft.com/pricing#product-pricing) to understand:
+  - Factors that contribute to costs (for example, compute, storage, networking, and data transfer).
+  - How usage aligns with the various pricing models (for example, pay-as-you-go, reservations, and Azure Hybrid Benefit).

+Starting with well-defined requirements that are aligned across teams helps set clear expectations and establishes a solid foundation for effective cross-group collaboration over the lifecycle of each workload.

 <br>

 ## ▶️ Getting started
+- If you're migrating on-premises infrastructure to the cloud:

-- The [Total Cost of Ownership (TCO) Calculator](https://azure.microsoft.com/pricing/tco/calculator/) can be used to input details about your on-premises infrastructure, including servers, databases, storage, and networking, to determine your current TCO and obtain recommended services in Azure.
-After entering details of your on-premises infrastructure, the TCO Calculator presents cost reports showcasing the cost differences between running workloads on-premises versus in Azure that can be saved and shared across team members.
+  - Leverage the [Total Cost of Ownership (TCO) Calculator](https://azure.microsoft.com/pricing/tco/calculator) to get a high-level comparison of on-premises vs. cloud servers, databases, storage, and networking infrastructure.
+    > After entering details of your on-premises infrastructure, the TCO Calculator presents cost reports showcasing the cost differences between running workloads on-premises compared to Azure that can be saved and shared across team members.
+  - Use [Azure Migrate](https://azure.microsoft.com/products/azure-migrate) to automate the discovering and migration of your on-premises workloads.
+- If you're estimating changes to an existing workload, review the [Forecasting](./forecasting.md) capability.
+- If you're building a new solution, start with the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator) to estimate costs based on projected usage patterns.

-- The [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/) is a valuable tool for estimating and analyzing costs associated with various Microsoft Azure resources and services.
-Within the Azure Pricing Calculator, custom scenarios can be analyzed by generating estimates and configuring resources to match specific parameters.
-Cost savings such as Reserved Instances, Savings Plans, and Azure Hybrid Benefit can also be evaluated.
-By logging in with your Azure credentials, custom estimates can be saved and shared with other team members to make informed decisions about your Azure deployments.
+  > Within the pricing calculator, custom scenarios can be analyzed by generating estimates and configuring resources to match specific parameters.
+Cost savings such as reservations, savings plans, and Azure Hybrid Benefit can also be evaluated.
+Sign in to save estimates based on your enterprise pricing.

 <br>

 ## 🏗️ Building on the basics

-- The [Azure Advisor Cost Optimization Workbook](https://learn.microsoft.com/azure/advisor/advisor-cost-optimization-workbook) can be used to evaluate usage optimization and rate optimization recommendations for current workloads in Azure.
-These insights provide recommendations such as rightsizing or shutting down underutilized resources and recommendations for acquiring reservations and savings plans.
-The recommendations provide resource details that can be used for planning adjustments or estimating the cost of any changes to the workload.

-- Within Microsoft Cost Management and Billing, [Cost Analysis](https://learn.microsoft.com/azure/cost-management-billing/costs/quick-acm-cost-analysis) can be used to analyze Actual, Amortized, and Forecasted costs of the selected scope.
-Built-in views can provide cost insights on resources, resource groups, subscriptions, or reservations.

-- Budgets in [Microsoft Cost Management and Billing](https://learn.microsoft.com/azure/cost-management-billing/costs/cost-analysis-common-uses) help with planning for and driving organizational accountability by proactively informing stakeholders of Azure spending.
-With budgets, spending limits and alerts can be configured based on either actual or forecasted cost thresholds allowing for timely action to take place.

-- The [Dev/Test Offer](https://learn.microsoft.com/azure/devtest/offer/overview-what-is-devtest-offer-visual-studio) can be used for trial runs to estimate cost/test architecture.

-- Define [Azure Policies](https://learn.microsoft.com/azure/governance/policy/overview) needed to enforce organizational standards and to assess compliance at scale.
-Built-in policy definitions can be leveraged to compare the properties of resources against defined standards and built-in initiatives to simplify management by enforcing multiple policies as a single unit.
+- Use the [Cost optimization workbook](../../../../_workbooks/optimization-workbook/README.md) to optimize current workloads and reduce potential future estimates.
+- Review the [Architecting for cloud](../optimize/architecting.md) capability to ensure workloads are designed for efficiency.
+- Evaluate options to reduce costs through the [Rate optimization](../optimize/rates.md) capability.
+- Automate best practices through [Azure Policy](https://learn.microsoft.com/azure/governance/policy/overview) to enforce organizational standards at scale.

 With these insights, you can make more accurate cost predictions and manage your cloud budget effectively.

 <br>